Tommy Page’s Death Mourned By Many Including New Kids On The Block

 NKOTB said, “Our hearts and thoughts go out to Tommy Page‘s family.
 You will be forever missed.
 Rest In Peace our friend #RIPTommyPage.”

-Page helped a lot of musicians launch their careers seeing that the singer/songwriter evolved from a successful musician to a successful executive producer at Warner Bros./Reprise Records.
+Page helped many musicians launch their careers seeing that the singer/songwriter evolved from a successful musician to a successful executive producer at Warner Bros./Reprise Records.

 According to Billboard, Page went back to school studying business at New York University’s Stern School of Business because he wanted to expand his musical career by working as an executive producer.